ONE PAGE APPLICATION

 Below 500 (Very Poor): A business owner’s chances of getting a business loan with a credit check are slim but not impossible if they have this credit score.

-Having a bankruptcy on your credit reports is a red flag, so ask the lender about their policy on bankruptcy.
+Having a bankruptcy on your credit reports is a red flag, so ask the lender about their policy on defaults.
 Bankruptcies must be discharged or dismissed in most cases, and some may require that it has been at least 1-2 years since the filing.

 A judgment against you or a lien against your property may block you from securing a business loan.
 It depends on the age of the debt and the date of the judgment.
 The statute of limitations may also apply.